dreamhead/moco/moco-doc/apis.md

     }
 }
 ```

+Let me know if you need more method.

 ### Asynchronous
 Synchronized request is used by default, which means response won't be returned to client until event handler is finished.